Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Having any type of drunk driving (DUII) conviction generally makes you inadmissible to Canada for at least 10 years.
 On rare occasions, a person may be deemed rehabilitated when less than 10 years has elapsed since the conviction.
 Usually, you must wait at least five years from the end of your DUII probation however.
 Refer to Canada's Citizen and Immigration website to learn more about entering Canada following an Oregon DUII conviction.

-1. you were convicted of a (DUII) offense and received no term of imprisonment as part of the sentence imposed; and
+1. you were convicted of a (DUII) offense and received no term of jail or prison time as part of the sentence imposed; and

 2. you have no other convictions or committed any other acts that would render you inadmissible.